ziolko/wdio/README.md

 ### No callback for the wdio.wrap provided.
 It basically means you used _wdio.wrap_ in a wrong place (like _describe_ if you use Mocha).
 For Mocha ensure that _wdio.wrap_ was used in _it_, _before_, _after_, _beforeEach_ or _afterEach_.

+### No callback for the wdio.run provided
+If you use _wdio.run_ you have to pass two parameters - the code to run and a callback to call once finished.
+Double check if you've passed both parameters.

 # License
 https://opensource.org/licenses/MIT